Immutable-Tag/immutable-tag.github.io/content/09_futurework.md

 Our next step is to allow our solution to easily plug in any blockchain that supports smart contracts.
 We would also like to use permissioned blockchains such as [ResilientDB](https://resilientdb.com/) in order to achieve a higher throughput.

+### GitHub OAuth App

+Currently our application optionally reads a GitHub access token from the UI and creates tags in the GitHub repositories.
+We would like to instead create a [GitHub OAuth App](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) that users can give permissions for creating tags in the repositories they have access to.

 ### Compatibility with other VCS

 Our current scope is limited to working with git tags for repositories hosted on [GitHub](https://github.com).
 In the future, we would like our APIs to be easily consumed by not only other git hosting providers such as [GitLab](https://about.gitlab.com/) and [Bitbucket](https://bitbucket.org/product/), but also hosting providers for [Subversion](https://subversion.apache.org/) and [Mercurial](https://www.mercurial-scm.org/) VCS.